kmin344/OPMS/README.md

 ## Project Overview
 Developed a modern order and payment system to address critical issues in the existing monolithic system, such as legacy problems and duplicate order numbers during high-traffic events.
 The new system improved stability, scalability, and flexibility in order processing and payment management.

+## Project Overview
+Developed a modern order and payment system to address critical issues in the existing monolithic system, such as legacy problems and duplicate order numbers during high-traffic events.
+The new system improved stability, scalability, and flexibility in order processing and payment management.

 ---
 This is Order Detail in Admin Dashboard
 <img width="1561" alt="image" src="https://github.com/user-attachments/assets/e05f9349-0aa9-4600-aced-aaa7897925fc">